Jelly-RDF/pyjelly/docs/getting-started.md

 ### Streaming graph parser

-To process a Jelly stream frame-by-frame, loading each as a separate RDFLib graph:
+You can process a Jelly stream frame-by-frame, loading each as a separate RDFLib graph.

+In this example, we use a [dataset of weather measurements](https://w3id.org/riverbench/datasets/lod-katrina/dev), which is an RDF graph stream.
+We count the number of triples in each graph:

 {{ code_example('rdflib/04_parse_grouped.py') }}